evidentlyai/evidently/README.md

 You can choose other Presets and individual Metrics, including LLM evaluations for text data.

 ### Option 3: ML monitoring dashboard
-> This will launch a demo project in the Evidently UI.
-Head to docs for a complete [Self-hosting ML Monitoring Tutorial](https://docs.evidentlyai.com/get-started/tutorial-monitoring) or [Cloud ML Monitoring Tutorial](https://docs.evidentlyai.com/get-started/tutorial-cloud).
+> This launches a demo project in the Evidently UI.
+Check complete tutorials for [Self-hosting](https://docs.evidentlyai.com/get-started/tutorial-monitoring) or [Evidently Cloud](https://docs.evidentlyai.com/get-started/tutorial-cloud).

 Recommended step: create a virtual environment and activate it.
 ```